 People say that a start-up’s “lucky break” marks their pivotal moment towards success, yet for James, “failure and luck don’t go hand in hand”.
 How do leaders therefore position their businesses for success?
 With reference to Richard Wiseman, James concluded that leaders who seize opportunities are more likely to see their businesses flourish.
 He further cited Wiseman’s theory that people who consider themselves as “lucky” generally display positive expectations, escape regular routines, follow their hunches and see the positive side of their misfortunes.
 Leaders are more likely to see a positive correlation with their company’s growth.
 When adopting these attitudes, they are better positioned to harness opportunities in domains outside of their own.

 James’ advice to CEOs and founders is to therefore break out of their familiar environments and to say “yes to the random”.
 This openness towards discovery will eventually reflect well on their businesses.

 2. Good leaders nail productivity

 James’ productivity theory is simple; “There are two types of activities from a business leader’s point of view.
-Mission-critical work and everything else”.
-In other words, leaders must assess a task’s importance against the long-term success of their business.
+Mission-critical, and everything else”.
+Leaders must assess a task’s importance against the long-term success of their business.
 The outcomes are binary; if it isn’t important, then it should be delegated (or completed once to set a precedent).
 If it is mission-critical, time should be commensurate with the project’s importance – and then that time allocation is rigidly adhered to.
 This discipline and rejection of perfectionism is the only way to prevent work-overload and focus on the core challenge of building a scalable business model.
 As part of this, at least 90 minutes should be dedicated each day to “deep work time” for focussing on the issues that matter.